 Contact the Teacher Education and Certification Division of the Alabama State Department of Education at 1-334-242-9935 or www.alsde.edu to verify that these programs qualify for teacher certification, endorsement, and/or salary benefits.
 Last updated 10/22/09

-If you would like to enroll in the course as a non-degree seeking student, please contact an enrollment advisor at 1-866-492-5336 or request information.
+Teachers can take any of the above three options as part of a degree program, or as a non-degree-seeking student.
+If you would like to enroll in a course as a non-degree-seeking student, please contact an enrollment advisor at 1-866-492-5336 or request information.

-Walden will verify that teachers meet the Michigan reading diagnosis requirement as long as they have completed either of these courses.
-Teachers will need to contact Walden’s compliance officer at educlicensure@WaldenU.edu to verify their completion by signing the appropriate form.
-Last Updated 04/28/2010
+Walden will verify that teachers meet the Michigan reading diagnosis requirement as long as they have completed one of the above three options.
+Teachers will need to contact Walden’s certification officer at educlicensure@WaldenU.edu to verify their completion by signing the appropriate form.
+Last Updated 06/23/2015

 Walden receives many questions about its program code for the New York online certification system, the TEACH system.
 Out-of-state institutions, such as Walden, do not have access to the TEACH system and therefore are not provided with program codes.
 The state requires that educators completing online programs go through a transcript evaluation pathway.
 The state advises that educators have their planned program of study approved by the New York State Education Department in advance and that all professional development activities be approved by your district as part of your professional development plan.
 For more information, please refer to the New York State Education Department.
 Last updated 10/22/09